Skip to content

 19th November, 2020

-UK market leaders in commercial-scale B2B asbestos testing, inspection, and consultancy, Lucion Environmental secures game-changing contract with Sellafield Ltd, expanding its current suite of nuclear sector clients.
-Key Account Director, Dave Cooper, discusses how Lucion helps nuclear sector clients achieve compliance whilst balancing the risks of asbestos and radiation.
+UK market leaders in commercial-scale B2B asbestos testing, inspection, and consultancy, Lucion secures game-changing contract with Sellafield Ltd, expanding its current suite of nuclear sector clients.
+Explore how you can achieve compliance whilst balancing the risks of asbestos and radiation with ur latest blog.

 According to the Health and Safety Executive (HSE) exposure to asbestos, a class 1 carcinogen, is reported as the UK’s number one occupational killer claiming 5000* lives per year and an estimated 107,000** lives worldwide, according to the World Health Organisation (WHO), as exposure to the mineral causes asbestos-related diseases.